 Rhiannon Wong | Technology Safety Project Coordinator

 Rhiannon joined BCSTH in 2007.
 Rhiannon has been in many roles at BCSTH but most notably as the Children and Youth Services Coordinator for 8 years.
 Currently she is the Technology Safety Coordinator.
-Through resource development, membership support, policy review and education, her work has primarily focused on the impact that Violence Against Women can have on children, young people and mothers.
-She is also committed to raise awareness about technology abuse and the intersections of empowerment, safety of women and children, confidentiality and privacy.
-Rhiannon is grateful for the opportunity to learn from the wisdom of women and children with lived experience, BC’s anti-violence workers, and inspirational colleagues who continue to influence her work.
+Through resource development, membership support, policy review and education, her work has primarily focused on the impact that violence against women can have on children, young people and mothers.
+She is committed to raise awareness about technology facilitated violence and the intersections of empowerment, safety of women and children, confidentiality and privacy.
+Rhiannon is grateful for the opportunity to learn from the wisdom of women and children with lived experience, BC’s anti-violence workers, project partners and inspirational colleagues who continue to influence her work.

 Sonia Bhatia | Children & Youth Coordinator

 Sonia have always been passionate about being a support and or a voice for those in need.
 She has worked as a Children Who Witness Abuse Counsellor (now known as PEACE Counsellor) and provided direct counselling, and support to woman and children who have experienced family violence.
 Sonia recognizes the different barriers women and children face in accessing services, and is committed to continue working to break down these barriers.
 She works from a culturally sensitive lens, and understands how ethnicity and culture can play a role in women and children’s lives.
 She strives to be able to give back to her community, on a macro scale, in her role at BCSTH.
 Sonia's educational background is in Social Work.

 Tina Chau | Librarian